chicio/chicio.github.io/_posts/2018-03-02-code-review-whats-it-is-and-why-it-is-important.md

 end of the dojo we didn't complete the task, so I decided to try to solve it in another way.
 I developed a complete command line version of a Minesweeper resolver and let Angelo do the code review of my implementation.
 In this way I can show you the power of code review :neckbeard: (and last but not least how much meticulous is Angelo during his code review :cold_sweat::sweat_smile::cupid:).

-{% include adsense-article-middle.html %}

 Before starting, I suggest you to have a look at [this repository](https://github.com/chicio/Minesweeper "Minesweeper kata dojo") that contains the entire Minesweeper implementation I develop and, on the [Code review pull request](https://github.com/chicio/Minesweeper/pull/1) opened on this repo you can find the observation/new implementation from Angelo.
 Usually